Manaslu Circuit Trek in November

 If you wanted to hike alongside views of snow-covered mountains, why would you choose a season that is least likely to have any substantial snowfall?
 Isn’t this all too self-contradictory?
 We approve this season for those reenacting a man-vs-wild episode.

 • Winter Season – We advise all those stoic types to opt for this.
-We offer you frozen waterfalls and rivers, a few snow storms along the high-passes, complete desolation, and shut-down tea houses/lodges.
+We offer you frozen waterfalls and rivers, a few snow storms along the high passes, complete desolation, and shut-down tea houses/lodges.
 Accommodations are only provided on a pre-informed reservation basis.

 The frigid winds during this time of the year are a force to be reckoned with.
 On the bright side, much rather on the cold side – you get the rare opportunity to witness mountains engulfed in the snow (make sure you have your snow goggles on).

-The Himalayas, being the third pole, experiences some of the harshest weather on Earth.
+The Himalayas, being the third pole, experience some of the harshest weather on Earth.
 Although some may argue that the overall experience of this trip remains unhindered by its meteorological factors, the reason why people flock to this section of the year for a trekking event isn’t something done on a whim.
 Instead, it is a planned study of the factors that add to a wholesome experience of trekking the Manaslu circuit.

 When Is the Best Time to Trek the Manaslu?: Fall/autumn season of manaslu